ilyasseisov/git-guide/Git.md

 #### conflict

-A conflict is a situation in which one or more people have modified the same file.
+A conflict is a situation in which one or more people have modified the _same file_.
 At the same time, the results of such modifications are incompatible and only a human can figure out which of the variants is correct.

 In development, for example, conflicts most often arise when multiple programmers change code in the same place at the same time.